Pomax/use-models-for-data/docs/README.md

           const { name, type, checked, value } = evt.target;
           const newValue = type === `checkbox` ? checked : value;
           try {
-            // As form elements use keypaths for input names,
+            // As form elements use path-keys for input names,
             // we use the .set() function to assign the updated
             // value to our model.
             this.user.set(name, newValue);